innFactory/flutter-factory/README.md

 ___

-`flf firebase [options]` Create Ios and Android Firebase app and download configuration files.
+`$ flf firebase [options]` Create Ios and Android Firebase app and download configuration files.

 Options:
   - `-f --firebase <name>` The name of the Firebase project